aergoio/aergoscan/README.md

 1. Install Docker if you haven't already.
 If you are on Linux, you may also have to install docker-compose.
 2. `docker-compose up`

-This will start a webserver, backend, and local Aergo testnet with zero configuration.
+This will start a webserver, API backend, and blockchain indexer.

+If you also want a local Aergo testnet with zero configuration, try `docker-compose -f docker-compose.yml -f docker-compose.node.yml up`.

 The webserver is accessible at http://127.0.0.1:8080